Festivus: Feats of strength

 The "feats of strength" are the final tradition observed in the celebration of Festivus, celebrated immediately following (or in the case of "The Strike", during) the Festivus dinner.
 The head of the household selects one person at the Festivus celebration and challenges them to a wrestling match.
 Tradition states Festivus is not over until the head of the household has been pinned.
 In "The Strike", however, Kramer manages to circumvent the rule by creating an excuse to leave.
 The feats of strength are mentioned twice in the episode before they take place.
 In both instances, no detail was given as to what had happened, but in both instances, George Costanza ran out of the coffee shop in a mad panic, implying he had bad experiences with the feats of strength in the past.
 What the feats of strength entailed was revealed at the very end of the episode when it occurred.

 Festivus miracles

 Cosmo Kramer twice declares a "Festivus miracle" during the Festivus celebration in the Costanza household.
-Kramer causes the occurrence of two "miracles" by inviting two off-track betting bookies (Tracy Letts and Colin Malone) to dinner with Elaine (men whom Elaine wished to avoid), and by causing Jerry's girlfriend Gwen to believe that Jerry was cheating on her.
+Kramer caused the two "miracles" himself, by inviting two off-track betting bookies (Tracy Letts and Colin Malone) to dinner with Elaine (men whom Elaine wished to avoid), and by causing Jerry's girlfriend Gwen to believe that Jerry is cheating on her.